M1XZG/pi-ip-logging/README.md

 There are two parts to this project.
 The main part is the script `PI-host/log-my-ip.sh`, this will send messages to you on Telegram and/or connect to the simple php script `Simple-Serverside/log-ips.php` and dump some basic info in CSV format.

 New: If you prefer Discord, use `PI-host/log-my-ip-discord.sh` which posts to a Discord channel via web hook.
+See `PI-host/README.md` for setup.

 ## Why?